 Transportation Volunteers – The Greyhounds often need to be transported from one place to another.
 This may be from their foster home to an event or to the veterinarian for an appointment.
 All that is needed is some training in handling a Greyhound safely and good driving!
 We can use help in many areas of Portland, Salem and Eugene.
 Contact email@example.com if you are interested in this position.

 Major Events Helpers – Greyhound Pet Adoption Northwest puts on several major events each year.
 These special events require a lot of manpower to move the materials from storage to the event site, setup of the events, and staffing.
+You might do things like take admission tickets, sell raffle tickets, or help with food.
+You might even run greyhound games and activities and hand out prizes.
 No experience is necessary for most aspects of this work, but you will be trained as needed.